tangku006/loT-Stream-Data-Mining/README.md

 # loT-Stream-Data-Mining

-This is for tp of loT Stream Data Mining 2017-2018
+This is for the research in the domain: loT Stream Data Mining

+The project realize the program of Multi-label Hoeffding Tree in Stream data